Making the decision to place a loved one in a nursing home is not usually…

 Facilities that make the SFF list tend to go in and out of compliance and hardly address underlying systemic problems.
 This yo-yo effect leads to serious deficiencies that pose risks to residents.
 Even if you decide to go with one of these facilities, you know that you must be vigilant in making sure your loved one receives the care they deserve.

 The Carlson Law Firm Can Help

-The SFF candidate list serves as a guide for families deciding on the next step in their loved ones lives.
-Texas has the most number of one and two-star nursing homes in the state.
+The SFF candidate list serves as a guide for families deciding on the next step in their loved ones’ lives.
+Texas has the most one and two-star nursing homes in the nation.
 In many cases, these facilities are understaffed which can lead to serious negligence and injuries.
 If nursing home negligence or abuse left your loved one with injuries, contact The Carlson Law Firm today.
 We offer free consultations and are available to you 24 hours a day, 7 days a week.

 Your loved one deserves the best representation for injuries caused by nursing home negligence.
 Our firm handles all areas of nursing home personal injuries.